omgnetwork/ios-sdk/README.md

 APIClient.setup(withConfig: configuration)
 ```

-For security reason the authentication token can't be retrieved by the client so you'll need to obtain it from the application's server.
-You can find more info on how to retrive this token in the server side SDK's documentations.
+For security reason, the authentication token can't be retrieved from the client so you'll need to obtain it from the server.
+You can find more info on how to retrieve this token in the server side SDK documentations.

 # Usage